holden-caulfield/nextjs-template/README.md

 - sensible .gitignore
 - add `normalize.css` imported as a global with custom app component
 - basic layout on its own component

+To create a next app from this template just run:

+`npm init next-app your-app-dir --example "https://github.com/holden-caulfield/nextjs-template"`